MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/end-user-visual-type.md

 The visuals described on this page are the ones that are packaged with Power BI.
 These are the visual types you'll encounter most often.
 This page gives you a quick overview of these pre-packaged visuals.
 For in-depth information about any of these visuals, see the [Power BI report *designer* documentation on visual types](../visuals/power-bi-visualization-types-for-reports-and-q-and-a.md).

 Visuals that are not automatically included with Power BI are referred to as *custom visuals*.
 Custom visuals can be imported into Power BI from external websites such as Microsoft AppSource or from internal sources such as your organizational store.
 Importing custom visuals requires edit permissions to the report.
-To learn about these add-in visuals, visit [Custom visuals in Power BI](../developer/visuals/power-bi-custom-visuals.md).
+To learn about these add-in visuals, visit [where to find Power BI visuals](../developer/visuals/power-bi-custom-visuals.md).

 ## List of visuals available in Power BI

 All of these visuals can be found in Power BI dashboards and reports, and [specified in Q&A](end-user-q-and-a.md).
 To learn how to interact with visuals, see [Interact with visuals in reports, dashboards, and apps](end-user-visualizations.md)

 ## A

 ### Area charts: basic (layered) and stacked

 ![area chart](media/end-user-visual-type/basic-area-map-small.png)

 The basic area chart is based on the line chart with the area between the axis and line filled in.
 Area charts emphasize the magnitude of change over time, and can be used to draw attention to the total value across a trend.
 For example, data that represents profit over time can be plotted in an area chart to emphasize the total profit.

 ## B

 ### Bar and column charts

 ![column chart](media/end-user-visual-type/pbi-nancy-viz-bar.png)

  ![bar chart](media/end-user-visual-type/pbi-nancy-viz-col.png)